--1 <licensefile></licensefile> The file containing a valid license key for Eduction.
 If you do not specify a license key, edktool attempts to load the license licensekey.dat in its current working directory.
-You must specify the license parameter if your license is in a different location. -i <inputfile></inputfile> The file to perform entity extraction on.
-The input file can be either an IDOL
+You must specify the license parameter if your license is in a different location.

+-i <inputfile> The file to perform entity extraction on.
+The input file must be a plain text file.